AdaCore/spark2014/docs/lrm/source/subprograms.rst

 class-wide preconditions of the subprogram may be assumed.
 Given this, the specific preconditions of the subprogram must be proven.

-[The callee is responsible for discharging the proof obligations associated with any postcondition checks, class-wide or specific.]
+The callee is responsible for discharging the proof obligations associated with any postcondition checks, class-wide or specific.
+The success of these checks may then be assumed by the caller.

 In the case of an overriding dispatching operation whose Pre'Class attribute is explicitly specified, a proof obligation is introduced